Gerivan: Agriculture

+Crops such as wheat, barley, chick peas, beans, lentils, potatoes, cabbage, squashes, carrots, and garlic are grown in Gerivan.
+Available garden products include cherries, walnuts, apples, pears, peaches, prunes, black plums, and black cherries.
+Pumpkins are a well-known symbol of Gerivan.

 Anthropology

 Two kilometers from Gerivan is a hill called Emam Gholaghi.
 The archaeological sites there show the existence of a developed and prosperous village.
 This village had a water supply network allowing water consumption from the springs to be supplied by pottery pipes up to three kilometers to the south as far as Bande Jafar.
 Unfortunately the village was destroyed by an unknown event, possibly by a devastating earthquake.
 The few survivors migrated to the current location of Gerivan and settled on top of the hill.

 After that, a group of Afshar Turks migrated to this place and settled on the eastern part of the hill.
 With the migration of Kurdish tribes to North Khorasan, a group of Kurds from the Chamshgazk tribe (Or Kurmanj, which is one of the Kurdish branches) In the western part of Gerivan hill, they settled in the place of Kalate Borj.
 Currently, the people of Gerivan speak Turkish.
-Many of the refugees now live in different cities of Iran, such as Bojnurd, Mashhad, Isfahan, and Tehran.
+Many of the refugees now live in different cities of Iran, such as Bojnord, Mashhad, Isfahan, and Tehran.

-Population

-According to the 2016 census, the population was 2,433 (765 households).

-Zoology

-Animal species near Gerivan include sheep, urials, goats, deer, leopards, wolves, foxes, jackals, boars, and hyenas.
-There are also birds such as partridges, quails, eagles, Falcons, Hawks.
+Tourist attractions